Ph.D-Degree QUALIFYING EXAMINATION

 It is essential that Ph.D-degree bound graduate students have a sound background in chemical engineering and the creativity and judgment necessary to conduct independent research.
 The purpose of the Qualifying Examination is to assess these qualities with an emphasis on evaluation of the student’s potential to conduct original research.
 To serve this purpose, the Exam will have two parts that are administered sequentially after the students have completed five core courses (CBE 8801, CBE 8808, CBE 8812, CBE 8815, and CBE 8781) with a minimum average GPA of 3.2 in these five core courses.
 If a student has a Core GPA between 3.0 and 3.19, the student must petition, with approval of their advisor, to be able to take the Qualifying Examination.
 If a student has a Core GPA below 3.0, they will not be allowed to proceed in the Ph.D. program.

-This exam will be based upon the student’s ability to critically evaluate a recently published research article in chemical engineering journals.
+This exam will be based upon the student’s ability to critically evaluate a recently published (last 10 years) research article in chemical engineering journals (taken broadly to include various chemistry, physics, and engineering journals).
+The article will be chosen such that knowledge of one or more basic chemical engineering areas such as reaction engineering, thermodynamics, transport, etc. is required to understand and assess the article’s results.
 Specifically, the student will be asked to:

 The student taking the exam will be given three research articles to consider.
 The student will have one week to choose one of those three articles to evaluate, and another week to submit a written report addressing the four points listed above.
 Within 6 working days after the submission of the report, the student will give an oral presentation to a three-member faculty panel.
-The oral presentation will be approximately 1 hour in length; the student will first give a 20-minute presentation, followed by a 40- minute question and answer session.
+The oral presentation will be approximately 1 hour in length; the student will first give a 20-minute presentation, followed by a 40-minute question and answer session.
 The panel members for this examination will be selected by the Graduate Studies Committee.
 The student's advisor will not be a member of the panel.
 A majority vote from the faculty panel is required for the student to pass this exam.
-If the student fails the exam, he/she must take the exam again after one quarter before he/she can take the Research Proposition Exam.
+If the student fails the exam, he/she must take the exam again within one semester before he/she can take the Candidacy Exam.